MP Assembly polls: Congress likely to end 15-year BJP rule, predicts ABP survey

 New Delhi, Oct 6: The Congress party will register a victory in the upcoming assembly elections in Madhya Pradesh, predicted a survey conducted by ABP News survey.

 The ABP-CVoter survey predicted that the Congress party would win the majority by a huge margin in all the three poll-bound states.
 The grand old party is predicted to win 112, BJP to win 108 out of 230 seats in Madhya Pradesh.
+BJP's vote share is 41.5% while 42.2% is of the Congress.

 The Congress has a big challenge as Madhya Pradesh chief minister Shiv Raj Singh Chauhan has established himself firmly in the saddle.
 The saffron party's main USP for elections is Hindutva and the BJP has grown in the past three decades by using its Hindu card.